aknackiron/testdroid-documentation/testdroid-faq/index.md

 ###  How safe are you?

  All our user data, applications and results are stored in Amazon Cloud and are very safe.
 We also use SSL and encrypt the data as seen appropriate.
 Only users with valid accounts can access their own data and results.
-We also track all IPs connecting to our Testdroid Cloud.
+We also track all IPs connecting to our Bitbar Testing.

 ###  How long is usually the queue?
 In each priority group?
 Do I have to wait for 2 hour or day?

  The time between a start of test run and delivering results depends entirely on test case length, current queue, time of the day and a desired device set.
 Typically we’re talking about 2 to 15 minutes.
 Sometimes it can be longer if you start multiple test runs on same devices.
-We have multiple copies of devices at Testdroid Cloud so some devices can ensure results in few minutes (depending on test run length).
+We have multiple copies of devices at Bitbar Testing so some devices can ensure results in few minutes (depending on test run length).
 The customers with higher priority plans (platinum > gold > silver) can get their app running first in case of queue.

 ###  How long will our projects be online?